What could the world of construction look like in 2030?

 The sector is also under significant pressure to master data and analytics and deliver sustainable construction, buildings and infrastructure.

-At this pivotal point, the October 2022 Engineering & Construction Risk Institute Risk Management Conference held in Athens, Greece, presented a timely opportunity to discuss a way forward for the industry.
-Some of the world’s leading engineering and construction minds addressed pressing issues facing the sector, and were asked to envisage a bright future.
+At this pivotal point in time, the October 2022 Engineering & Construction Risk Institute Risk Management Conference, in Athens, Greece, presented an ideal opportunity to discuss a way forward for the industry.
+In a special session, we were joined by some of the world’s leading engineering and construction minds to envisage a bright future.

 Predictions for 2030